buildcom/the-sorting-hat/README.md

 ### On pull_request_review workflow events

 -   Labels PRs with `needs one more` if they have one approving review but the PR is not fully approved
+-   Removes the `needs one more` label once the PR has been fully reviewed

 ## Development